mrtomrichy/AndroidEncryptionBenchmarking/README.md

-# AndroidEncryptionBenchmarking
+# Android Encryption Benchmarking

-An application which shows all encryption methods supported on the device, which can then be benchmarked against user specified key size and data sizes.
+An Android application which shows all encryption methods supported on the device, which can then be benchmarked against user specified key size and data sizes.